5sControl/min-max/README.md

 # About Min-Max
-Min-Max is one of the Official [5controlS](https://5controls.com/) algorithm.
+Min-Max is one of the Official [5controlS](https://5controls.com/) algorithms.

 With Min-Max, you can now effortlessly manage your reserves and ensure smooth and uninterrupted production processes.
 Our software helps you maintain the optimal stock levels by providing real-time inventory tracking and analysis, allowing you to make informed decisions and avoid costly production line stoppages.